ray-x/navigator.lua/README.md

 ![image](https://user-images.githubusercontent.com/1681295/148491596-6cd6c507-c157-4536-b8c4-dc969436763a.png)

 #### folding comments

 Multiline comments can be folded as it is treated as a block

 ![image](https://user-images.githubusercontent.com/1681295/148491845-5ffb18ea-f05d-4229-aec3-aa635b3de814.png)

-# Debug the plugin
+## Debugging the plugin

-One simple way to gether debug info and understand what is wrong is output the debug logs
+One simple way to gather debug info and understand what is wrong is to output the debug logs

 ```lua
 require'navigator'.setup({